CreativeBottle/starlingMVC/README.md

 ###removeView
 Calls to removeView will remove the specified view from the stack.
 ###removeAll
 Calls to removeAll will remove all views from the stack.
-This is called automaticall when calling `setView()`
+This is called automatically when calling `setView()`